 While Tinto’s integration model provides a foundation for understanding why students depart, Seidman’s (2012) retention formula provides institutions with a method for achieving retention goals.
 Seidman’s formula for retention is early identification plus early, intensive, and continuous intervention.
 Seidman (2012) argues that colleges and universities need to have systems in place to identify and assessment student skill levels at the time of application.
 This allows educated decisions about college readiness and the best placement for each student to remediate a specific skill area where they might be deficient.
 In this way, profiles of unsuccessful students can be developed so that when a student with similar characteristics applies in the future, the college can anticipate difficulties and take more direct action to help overcome them.

 Seidman (2012) stresses the importance of interventions.
 Interventions must be early, preferably as soon as challenges are identified, perhaps even while they are still in high school and in the summer months leading up to their first term.
 For example, admission for some students can be held contingent upon the completion of a particular course or until they have overcome a particular deficiency.
 Interventions must also be intensive (Morrison & Silverman, 2012; Seidman, 2012).
 It has to be strong enough to create the desired change in skills, academic performance, or behavior.
 Finally, interventions must be continuous, persisting until the change is complete (Morrison & Silverman, 2012; Seidman, 2012).
 There should be no time limits on intervention programs.
-Institutions should be forming relationships with all of its students, but there should be a greater commitment to the relationship between the college and any student who is at-risk of departing (Habley et al., 2012; Kuh, Kinzie, Schuh, & Whitt, 2005; Seidman, 2012; Stage & Hossler, 2000).
+Institutions should be forming relationships with all of their students, but there should be a greater commitment to the relationship between the college and any student who is at-risk of departing (Habley et al., 2012; Kuh, Kinzie, Schuh, & Whitt, 2005; Seidman, 2012; Stage & Hossler, 2000).

 Habley et al. (2012) provides an alternative integrated retention model, outlining eight overarching causes for attrition: institutional mismatch, irrelevance/relevance, boredom/academic stimulation, level of concern for each student, E x A to R ratio, health concerns, personal problems, and financial needs.
 Habley et al. (2012) explains the first five of these causes are interrelated continuums that can be dramatically influenced by institutional interventions.
 The E x A to R ratio is described as the degree to which students effort and abilities are fairly rewarded.
 The resulting ratio can also be described as the student’s return on investment.
 According to Habley et al. (2012), the last three of the causes for attrition are common reasons for leaving college that cannot always be influenced by institutional interventions.